lfagundes/oosheet/docs/using-oosheet.rst

 Data manipulation
 =================

 Each cell has three relevant attributes concerning its data: value, string and formula.
-Besides that, OOSheet adds the "date" attribute, that is just a wrapper around value to work with datetime.datetime objects.
+Besides that, OOSheet adds the "date" attribute, that is a wrapper around value to work with datetime.datetime objects and properly format date cells.
 Setting one of these 4 attributes will modify all of them accordinly.

 Value is always a float and is not seen by the user.
 String is the representation you see inside the cell.
 Formula is the one you see at the formula box on top of the spreadsheet and generates a value and string.
 Dates are represented as values internally, counting the number of days since 30/12/1899, but that is transparent to developers using OOSheet.